How Artificial Intelligence Could Completely Restore Hearing

 Yes, this is where things get really crazy, and start to sound more like sci-fi than reality.
 But, Musk has put together fantastic team of biotech innovators, and has created a brain-machine interface with over 3,000 electrodes that target specific brain regions.
 Musk thinks Neuralink will eventually transmit music to the brain directly.
 And if that turns out to be true, Neuralink should be able to deliver clean human speech to the brain as well.

 Video courtesy Real Engineering.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 How soon can we expect all of this?